julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

   Tie the charm at dawn and whisper your wish into it.
 Bury it in the earth when the wish comes true.

-For a full guide to the plants traditionally used in fertility magic, see
+For a full guide to the plants of Old Europe traditionally used in fertility magic, see
 - **[Fertility Herbs for Women](/fertility-herbs-for-women-old-world/)**
 - **[Fertility Herbs for Men](/fertility-herbs-for-men-old-world/)**